Also Like

 At the higher end of the market, you’ll find comprehensive programs that combine education, mindset work, practical financial strategies, and sometimes one-on-one coaching.
 These tend to be more expensive ($200–$2000+) but also more holistic.

-The best ones blend inner work with outer action they help you address your money mindset and give you tangible strategies for increasing income, managing finances, or building a business.
+The best ones blend inner work with outer action.
 The worst ones charge premium prices for recycled Law of Attraction content with no practical component whatsoever.

 What is scientifically supported: